Ukraine and Russia agree to swap dead and wounded troops but report no progress toward ending war | Law-Order

 Edward Lucas, a senior fellow at the Washington-based Center for European Policy Analysis, called it ''the most audacious attack of the war'' and ''a military and strategic game-changer.'' ''Battered, beleaguered, tired and outnumbered, Ukrainians have, at minimal cost, in complete secrecy, and over vast distances, destroyed or damaged dozens, perhaps more, of Russia's strategic bombers,'' he said.

-Front-line fighting and shelling grinds on Fierce fighting has continued along the roughly 1,000-km (620-mile) front line, and both sides have hit each other's territory with deep strikes.
+Front-line fighting and shelling grinds on Fierce fighting has continued along the roughly 1,000-kilometre (620-mile) front line, and both sides have hit each other's territory with deep strikes.

 Russian forces shelled Ukraine's southern Kherson region, killing three people and wounding 19 others, including two children, regional officials said Monday.